Chimera Painter

 The Chimera Painter (also spelled Chimaera Painter) was an anonymous Corinthian black figure vase painter active c.
-600-575 B.C.
+600–575 BC.
 He is named for the Chimera depicted on one of his works, which is now in Vienna.
 The artist was likely a student of the Columbus Painter, who in turn was a student of the Painter of Palermo 489.
 His work displays strong Near Eastern influence; the influence of Assyrian art is particularly visible in his depictions of lions.